God Loves Blackness:

 After the Session: Research, Action, and Reflection

-Check this space for further research and activities to engage in your learning toward change after the class discussion.
+Below are further research and activities to engage in your learning toward change.
 There are no grades!
-We to encourage you to try something new and learn from mistakes and successes.
+We encourage you to try something new and learn from mistakes and successes.
 Let us know how it goes.
-Feel free to use the public question board to post your reflections or send a private note to the instructors.

 Assistant Professor of Christian Mission

-Dr. Levens oversees course development and teaching for the department of Christian Mission at BSK.
+Dr. Levens oversees course development and teaching for the department of Christian Mission.
 She teaches a Foundations of Christian Mission Course, exploring biblical, theological, and historical aspects of mission practice.
 She also teaches several mission elective courses based on student interest in topics like Social Justice, Global Christianity, Women’s Experience, Leadership and Wisdom, and Biblical Interpretation.